How standing desks can improve your productivity

 Changing to a standing desk workstation eliminates a good chunk of back pain.
-Just remember that adjusting to a standing desk may take an adjustment period.
+Just remember that making the change comes with an adjustment period, so it may take a while before you start to feel the full benefits of a standing desk.
 Invest in a good pair of comfortable and supportive shoes.
 A big tip: avoid the high heels at all costs.

 Increases mood and energy

 On top of increasing blood flow and brainpower, an uptick in focus, and decreases in back pain, standing desks also give employees more energy throughout the day.

 In a two-month research study, a whopping 87% of those studied reported an increase in energy of excitement while at the workplace.
 Overall findings concluded less stress, fatigue, and apathy of those in standing desk arrangement than their sitting counterparts.

 The same survey found that mood and energy levels reverted to baseline levels upon returning to a sitting workspace.
 Increased time sitting in the same position has been linked to both anxiety and depression.
 It’s an easy fix.
 Stand up.